Buck Nelson: UFO claims

-The message

-Nelson further stated that two of the people from Venus had adopted the names Bucky and Bob, and their main message concerned the "Twelve Laws of God", similar to the biblical Ten Commandments.
+Nelson further stated that two of the people from Venus had adopted the names "Bucky" and "Bob" and their main message concerned the "Twelve Laws of God", similar to the biblical Ten Commandments.
 He claimed to have been taken on trips to the Moon, Mars and Venus.
 He described how space people told him that on earth, past civilizations existed and destroyed themselves "They had learned of a power even greater than our Atomic power".
 He said the space people warned him that the inappropriate use of nuclear energy was threatening the earth again; "We are here to see which way this world will use Atomic power; for peace or war.
 We have stood by and seen other planets, one after another, destroy itself.
 Is this world next?
 We wonder and watch and wait.
 Again I say; give up your Atomic weapons and may Peace be on this Earth".

-Similarly to Moses, Nelson was also given Commandments.
-These are a set of biblical principles relating to ethics and worship.

-The Book machine
+Book and reaction

-Nelson described the "book machine" thus "on Venus, Bucky managed to show me what I called a "Book Machine".
-When a book was put into it, it would read the pages, play any music or show any picture it contained.
-It was about the size of a television set".

-Minor celebrity

 In 1956, Nelson published a booklet, My Trip to Mars, the Moon, and Venus, and became something of a celebrity in the Ozarks.
 He held a successful annual Spacecraft Convention near his farm for about a decade, where he sold his pamphlet, and pay envelopes containing a small amounts of black hair, which he claimed had fallen off the large dog called "Bo".

-Nelson died in 1982.
-An unconfirmed account states he spent his declining years with relatives in California.
-His story achieved a notable degree of popularity, but not that of other contactees such as George Adamski or Daniel Fry.
+Nelson likely died at some point before 1997, though his fate was noted as "uncertain" in a newspaper telling.